User Experience Analytics

 Session classification: Sessions are categorized as Excellent, Fair, or Poor based on their ICA RTT measurements over the selected time period.
-Click the classification numbers to view the session based Self-Service search for the selected set of sessions.
+Click the classification numbers to view the Sessions based self-Service search for the selected set of sessions.

 The thresholds for categorization are calculated for the current customer and are recalibrated dynamically.
 For more information, see the Dynamic thresholding documentation.

-Session classification trend: The session classification is plotted for the selected Site across the selected time duration.
+Session classification is plotted for the selected Site across the selected time duration.
 The legend displays the current thresholds used to plot the chart and the last updated time for the thresholds.